-Trump’s White House Tour Visitor ‘Pepe Frog’ – Hillary Clinton Painting [Photos]
+Trump White House Tour: Photo Near Hillary Clinton Painting, Pepe Frog Also Seen

 President Donald Trump surprised visitors inside the White House as part of the first wave of White House visitors after it was reopened for tours.
 A couple of things are catching the eyes of viewers of photos and videos that are emerging from the White House tour on Tuesday, March 7.

 The first thing going viral, as seen in the below photo gallery, is the fact that Mr. Trump was photographed beneath a painting of Hillary Clinton in the White House.
-The next thing getting buzz, as seen in below photos and videos from Twitter, is that 10-year-old Jack Cornish allegedly flashed the “Pepe the Frog” sign with his hand as Cornish took a photo with President Trump.
+The next thing getting some buzz, as seen in below photos and videos from Twitter, is that 10-year-old Jack Cornish allegedly flashed the “Pepe the Frog” sign with his hand as Cornish took a photo with President Trump.
 Instead of the famous “Pepe the Frog” hand symbol, some folks merely claim Jack was flashing an “A-Okay” hand sign.

-Trump’s White House Tour Visitor ‘Pepe Frog’ – Hillary Clinton Painting [Photos]
+Trump White House Tour: Photo Near Hillary Clinton Painting, Pepe Frog Also Seen

 -